 GDPR requires companies and organizations that conduct large-scale data processing and data subject monitoring to have a data protection officer (DPO).
 The DPO becomes a figurehead responsible for the company’s data governance and compliance.

-GDPR exists because of public concern over privacy.
+The General Data Protection Regulation exists because of public concern over privacy.
 It replaced the 1995 EU Data Protection Directive enacted long before the internet became a modern online business hub.
 Therefore, it was necessary to replace the outdated directive that failed to address how companies collected, transferred, and stored data.

 Today, the GDPR protects the EU population and their data to ensure organizations collecting and storing data do so responsibly.
 It mandates the safe maintenance of personal data and requires organizations to protect it against unauthorized or unlawful processing, damage, destruction, and accidental loss.
+This includes many activities surrounding ransomware and malware.

 It also identifies reasons for collecting personal data and specifies that it should be for a particular and legitimate purpose, and organizations cannot use it beyond that intention.
 The regulation goes as far as to place limits on how much data organizations and businesses can collect.
 It stipulates that data collection is limited to what is necessary for the purposes for which an organization processes and uses the data.